10 Most Mysterious Islands In The World

 Magic Island – By ErgoSum88 (Own work) [Public domain], via Wikimedia Commons

-If you like your sci-fi then this is an island that will intrigue you!
-The boffins at NASA have long been studying what is happening up in the stars above us.
-One of the planets they keep an eye on is Saturn and its many moons.
-When analysing recent satellite pictures sent back for review, the NASA scientists noticed a brand-new island had been created on Titan, one of the moons of Saturn.
 This was major news as it was the first time any new land had been seen and prompted many to wonder exactly what had created it.
-It’s pretty tiny, measuring in at 20 kilometres by 10 kilometres but is an astounding discovery none the less.
+It’s pretty tiny, measuring in at 20 kilometers by 10 kilometers but is an astounding discovery none the less.
 The island lies in one of the seas of Titan but the NASA guys say they will not know the full nature of the land mass until they can float a boat there to investigate.

 06 – Bannerman Island

-Bannerman Island
+Bannerman Island - Mysterious Islands

-Bannerman Island – By Antony-22 (Own work) [CC BY-SA 4.0], via Wikimedia Commons
+Bannerman Island – By Antony-22 (Own work).
+[CC BY-SA 4.0], via Wikimedia Commons

 The next island that people wonder about is this one found a half-hour boat ride from New York.
 Originally called Pollopel Island, businessman Frank Bannerman VI brought it to house his extensive stock of military hardware there.
 Bannerman had purchased old civil war gear from the US government when the conflict ended and intended to use the island to house it all.